-Cessnock is the largest town of the Hunter Region and a country town at heart with ready access to the city of Newcastle.
+Cessnock is the largest town of the Hunter Region, while a country town at heart it has ready access to the city of Newcastle.

-Cessnock is located in the Hunter, New England, Central Coast Primary Health Network (HNECC).
-This fact sheet provides an overview of the community profile for the Cessnock LGA.
+Cessnock is located within the Hunter New England and Central Coast Primary Health Network, this Health Planning Compass provides an overview of community health for the region.

 Cessnock is a city in the Hunter Region of New South Wales, about 52 km west of Newcastle and 154 km north of Sydney.
 It is considered to be the gateway to the Hunter Valley, the oldest wine growing region in Australia.